-The College provides career counselors who can administer and interpret interest and personality inventories.
+The Career & Counseling Center provides career counselors who can administer and interpret interest and personality inventories.
 These professionals can advise about appropriate majors to pursue in preparation for certain careers.
 It is crucial, however, to meet with your academic advisor for specific career and degree requirements.

-The Academic Advising Handbook gives a complete look at programs, requirements, policies, tests, and resources.
+The Academic Start Guide provides a complete look at programs, requirements, policies and academic resources at PUC.

 Academic Start Guide

 The Academic Start Guide provides relevant information to help you accomplish your educational goals at PUC.